|

 The Rev.

-Robert Shoote began his pastorate on September 20th, 1933.
-After a year's
+Shoote began his pastorate on September 20th, 1933.
+After a year's faithful

-faithful and conscientious service, his health, too, broke and during the
+and conscientious service, his health, too, broke and during the last six

-last six months of his ministry, he was forced, on account of sickness,
+months of his ministry, he was forced, on account of sickness, to take intervals

-to take intervals of rest from his Pulpit and Pastoral duties.
-His resignation
+of rest from his Pulpit and Pastoral duties.
+His resignation took effect

-meeting of Long Island Presbytery Sept.
-15, 1936, the Rev. Archibald Blue,
+of Long Island Presbytery Sept.
+15, 1936, the Rev. Archibald Blue, of Remsenburg,

-of Remsenburg, presented a tribute which was adopted by Presbytery.
-Following
+presented a tribute which was adopted by Presbytery.
+Following are extracts

 "When Robert Shoote came to the Center Moriches Presbyterian Church, his robust bodily health and vigorous mind gave strong evidence that his Ministry there would be of long duration and use-fulness to the Church he was called to."
 "In the pulpit and pastoral work Robert Shoote's presentation of Jesus and His message had always the wooing note.
 His ministry though short was full of service.
 He made his impress on the lives of the many within the Congregation who recognized the rich quality of his cultured and serious mind."The Rev. S. Hall Barrett, Jr., assumed his duties as minister of the church August 11, 1935.
 During the year just passed, 1934, new members have been added to the church roll.